Couscous vs Quinoa: The Difference and Which One is Better?

 - Couscous costs less money.

 - Quinoa provides a higher percentage of fiber, protein, vitamins and minerals.

 - Couscous is lower in calories and total fat.

 - Quinoa is naturally gluten free and couscous is not.

 - Quinoa has a nuttier flavor and chewier texture.

-Couscous and quinoa provide many of the same nutrients, although there are some important differences.
-Different types of couscous and quinoa may vary slightly in their nutrient content.
+Both provide many of the same nutrients, although there are some important differences.
+Different types of each one may vary slightly in their nutrient content.

-The following table is a side-by-side comparison of the nutrients contained in 100-grams of cooked couscous and cooked quinoa.
+The following table is a side-by-side comparison of the nutrients contained in 100-grams cooked.

 |Couscous (100 g)||Quinoa (100 g)|

 |Fat||0.16 g||1.92 g|